 The calculation of the Grade Point Average (GPA) shall be two decimal places, truncated.

-The letter grades shown above, with an additional designation of "#," shall also be used for grades awarded to students in developmental courses.
+The letter grades shown above, with an additional designation of "#," shall also be used for grades awarded to students in First Year Studies courses.

 IV.
 Mid-Term Grades